 |13||Vikram Vij||A toxic pairing|

 Scores of people submitted abstracts.
-13 of these were selected on the basis of their content, the power of their call to action and their fit within an overall program.
+13 of these were selected on the basis of their content, the power of their call to action and their fit within a diverse program.
 Each speaker was then assigned a coach and a multi-month talk development process began.

-The speakers will be available during the day on March 4.
+The speakers will be available during the day of the conference.
 They are very searchable on various social media channels.
-Their email addresses and other co-ordinates appear in the program guide you’ll receive on March 4 and in the video descriptions.
-All the speakers will have downloaded the TEDxStanleyPark app.
+Their email addresses and other co-ordinates appear in the program guide you’ll receive at the conference and in the video descriptions.

-TEDxStanleyPark has 10 teams: program, production, partnerships, video, marketing, sales, finance, administration, on-the-day hosting and after party.
-In total, it takes around 70 people to make TEDxStanleyPark a legendary experience for our guests, speakers, partners and suppliers.
+TEDxStanleyPark has 10 teams: program, production, partnerships, video, marketing, ticketing, sales, accounting, volunteers and catering.
+In total, it takes around 70 people to make TEDxStanleyPark a legendary experience for our attendees, speakers, partners and suppliers.

 TEDxStanleyPark excels in 5 ways: